Skip to content

 Jesus Is Not a Wonder Worker or Magician in Either the Pagan or Jewish Sense

-Though it is popularly believed that there were a large number of miracle workers at the time of Jesus, there is little evidence for this.
+Though it is popularly believed that there were many miracle workers during Jesus's time, there is little evidence for this.

 Furthermore, among the accounts of miracle workers, none resemble Jesus in either style or purpose.

-The Gospel writers not only avoid the portrayal of Jesus as a worker of “astonishing deeds,” Jesus Himself is portrayed as shunning such a purpose.
-Indeed, when Herod, the Pharisees, and the devil asked Jesus to work a miracle for no other purpose than to show off His power, He refuses to do so.
+The Gospel writers not only avoid the portrayal of Jesus as a worker of “astonishing deeds,” but Jesus Himself is also portrayed as shunning such a purpose.
+Indeed, when Herod, the Pharisees, and the devil asked Jesus to work a miracle for no other purpose than to show off His power, He refused to do so.
 The uniqueness of Jesus Christ in this matter is striking.

 Moreover, the term magic is never used to describe Jesus’ activity by His disciples, the Jewish authorities, the early Church, Jesus’ fiercest critics, or Jesus Himself.